stateset/stateset-corda/README.md

 # Stateset

 Stateset is a distributed finance network for e-commerce working capital automation.
+In order to join the network and use the Stateset Network Managed Platform client go to https://stateset.io/signup

 ```
     _____       _____                 _____